Non-equilibrium steady state phases of the interacting Aubry-Andre-Harper model: Introduction

-As the strength of the quasiperiodic potential is increased, the system can also enter an intermediate regime of slow dynamics before the fully localized state is reached~\cite{KSL+19, LD20}.
-A few theories have been proposed to explain these anomalous dynamics, including local fluctuations of energy density~\cite{LLA16} and atypical transition rates between the single-particle eigenstates~\cite{LKK+17}.
+Prior work with this model has suggested that as the strength of the quasiperiodic potential is increased, the system can enter an intermediate regime of slow dynamics before the fully localized state is reached~\cite{KSL+19, LD20}.
+A few theories have been proposed to explain these anomalous dynamics, including local fluctuations of energy density~\cite{LLA+15} and atypical transition rates between the single-particle eigenstates~\cite{LKK+17}.
 However, the origin of the slow dynamics is still under debate.
 Moreover, the observed dynamical behavior raises the question of the possible existence of intermediate many-body phases.
 Recently, such a slow intermediate phase was claimed based on a numerical observation that the butterfly velocity, the speed at which Heisenberg operators spread in a chaotic system, vanished well before the full localization transition~\cite{XLH+19}.

-In this work, we study transport and entanglement properties of non-equilibrium steady states (NESS) of the interacting AAH model in the strongly interacting regime under the influence of external baths coupled to the ends of the system.
+In this work, we study transport and entanglement properties of non-equilibrium steady states (NESS) of the interacting AAH model in the strongly interacting regime under the influence of external baths coupled to the ends of the system [Fig.~\ref{fig:calcschem}(a)].
 Using a standard fermion-to-spin mapping, the AAH model is converted into a corresponding spin model.
 In the spin language, the conserved quantity of interest is the spin/magnetization in the $z$-direction.
 Using a tensor network method built upon a matrix product operator (MPO) ansatz for the density matrix, the steady states of the model at large size can be obtained by evolving a Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation~\cite{Lin76, GK76} close to its dynamical fixed point.
 By measuring the asymptotic scaling exponent characterizing magnetization transport, we show that there is a transition from superdiffusive transport to subdiffusive transport.